 The Doing Research on Participation conference hosted dozens of papers from across the UK, Europe and further afield.
-Our first post recording the event profiles four of the papers from UEP researchers at the conference.
-Below are slides and audio from each presentation.
+Below are slides and audio from each UEP presentation.